DavidRomanovizc/DavidRomanovizc/README.md

  - 💪 I like to write code
  - 🎉 I learning English and French
  - ⚡ I am constantly learning new things
- - 👑 Recently i started learn algorithm
+ - 👑 I want to be a Data Scientist
  - 🤙 I quite love travelling

 <br />